 What Is B2B SEO?

-Before we dive into how you can design a B2B SEO strategy for your brand, let’s quickly look at what B2B SEO is.
+Before we dive into how you can design an SEO campaign for your brand, let’s quickly look at what B2B SEO is.

 Do B2C & B2B Require Their Own Strategies?